 A tiny slip with the scissors, a fall on the floor, or forgetting about hairstyling chemicals in a client’s hair for just one minute longer can create some serious legal claims against your hair salon.
 Not sure how you can protect yourself?
 You’ve come to the right place!

 Today, there are nearly 43,000 hair and beauty businesses across the UK, which represents a 45% growth over the past five years.
-Moreover, according to the Global Data, an analytics firm, the health and beauty sectors will be UK’s fastest-growing industry over the next years, estimated to be worth £26.7 billion by 2022.
+Moreover, according to Global Data, an analytics firm, the health and beauty sectors will be the UK’s fastest-growing industry over the next years, estimated to be worth £26.7 billion by 2022.

 Let’s explore the biggest hair salon misfortunes that can result in major financial losses and how you can prevent them.

 Broken or damaged equipment

 Hair salon equipment costs a lot, there’s no doubt here.
 The list of necessary hair salon supplies is substantial, including scissors, razors, electric styling tools, towels, brushes, mirrors, hair colouring instruments, and, obviously, hair styling products.

 Now, imagine what a financial loss your hair salon would suffer if all these supplies were damaged.
 And, like it or not, they can get broken or damaged for several reasons, including a natural disaster or theft.
 Prepare with cheap salon insurance and a policy that covers all damaged or broken supplies.
 Otherwise, you’ll have to take a lot of money out of your wallet.

 If you are a self-employed salon owner, whether you work from home or are mobile, you most likely don’t have additional staff members working for you.
 Yet, if you own a hair salon and have multiple staff members, like it or not, you are responsible for the safety of your employees while they are at work.